carlosreiakvam/hovedoppgave-gruppe3-UIT-2023/README.md

-### Hovedoppgave gruppe 3 UIT 2023
+### Fork of bachelor project for the university of Tromsø 2023
-Carlos Reiakvam, Tore Bjerkan, Mikal Eriksen
+Originally written by Carlos Reiakvam, Tore Bjerkan, Mikal Eriksen

 # Journey of the Heroes